David Yakubu

 2021 - 2022

-Nigerian Security And Civil defense Corps
+Nigerian Security And Civil Defense Corps

-• Completed Nigeria’s mandatory paramilitary National Youth Service Corps (NYSC) program with assignment under the Chief Administrative Officer.
+- Completed Nigeria’s mandatory paramilitary National Youth Service Corps (NYSC) program with assignment under the Chief Administrative Officer.

-• Managed confidential intelligence documents and administrative correspondences to support internal operations and inter-agency coordination.
+- Managed confidential intelligence documents and administrative correspondences to support internal operations and inter-agency coordination.

-• Assisted with daily briefings, file handling, and secure record-keeping within the intelligence and administrative unit.
+- Assisted with daily briefings, file handling, and secure record-keeping within the intelligence and administrative unit.

-• Contributed to operational planning and internal communication procedures within the Corps’ Abuja headquarters.
+- Contributed to operational planning and internal communication procedures within the Corps’ Abuja headquarters.

-Research Portfolio
+Research Samples

 Selected academic research projects exploring topics in international security, conflict resolution, and public policy.
 Click a title below to read the full article.